 I studied French vocal music and I also memorized a long Czech piece.
 One of my dear singing colleagues travelled down to Paris to sing it with me.

 There was not much work.
-The phone which had called by itself with jobs before was apparently broken down.
+The phone, which before had called by itself with jobs, apparently had broken down.

 My voice had also suffered a lot.
 Its volume had diminished, and the previously clear sound had now become much foggier.
 That was much worse than dealing with the HIV-situation.